 How to Foam Roll Your Ankle: A Step-by-Step Guide

 Foam rolling has become a popular technique for relieving muscle tightness and promoting flexibility throughout the body.
 While it is commonly used for larger muscle groups, such as the back and legs, foam rolling can also be beneficial for the ankle joint.
 By incorporating foam rolling into your routine, you can help reduce tension, improve mobility, and alleviate discomfort.
-Here’s a step-by-step guide on how to foam roll your ankle effectively:

 - Get into a seated position on the floor or a comfortable surface.
 Extend one leg straight out in front of you.